Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Conclusions

 \section{Conclusions}

-Throughout this work we have analyzed the response of DT void sample and its clustering to systematic incompleteness in the tracer distribution.
-In order to do this we have prepared the Non-Uniformly Angular downsampled and Non-Uniformly Radial downsampled data sets (\patchy{}-NUR and \patchy{}-NUA respectively).
-These correspond to \patchy{} boxes downsampled with a Gaussian selection function in the $Z$ direction and with a paraboloid in the $X,Y$ plane respectively.
-By doing this we aim at modeling radial selection effects and angular systematics as seen in galaxy surveys.
+Throughout this work we have analysed the response of DT void sample and its clustering to systematic incompleteness in the tracer distribution.
+For this purpose we have prepared the Non-Uniformly Angular downsampled (\patchy{}-A) and Non-Uniformly Radial downsampled (\patchy{}-R) data sets.
+They are constructed by downsampling the full \patchy{} boxes with a paraboloid in the $X,Y$ plane and with a Gaussian selection function in the $Z$ direction respectively.
+With this samples we aim at modelling angular systematics and radial selection effects of galaxy surveys.
 In addition, we have studied the dependence of the DT void radii distribution with the tracer density before and after the reconstruction process.
-To this end we created the Uniformly downsampled (\patchy{}-U) data set.

-We find fitting formulae to describe the BAO $\SNR$ maximizing radii selection criteria $R_c(n_{\mathrm{gal}};\gamma,\nu)$ using a power-law fit to the optimal radius vs. the galaxy density, where $\gamma$ indicates the amplitude and $\nu$ is the power index.
-We do this for auto and cross correlations with either small or large spheres.
-The BAO significance of large sphere -- under-dense regions that are typically referred to as cosmic voids -- autocorrelation is found to depend the most on the tracer density.
-The fit parameter $\nu$ is apparently shared in pre- and post- reconstruction fits, while $\gamma$ varies.
-This would allow to fix the $\nu$ parameter and grid-search for an appropriate $\SNR$-maximizing $\gamma$ for other samples.
-This sample will take into account local observed density information, we define it as $\mathcal{V}_l \equiv \qty{\mathtt{s}\in\mathcal{S} | R(\mathtt{s}) > \gamma n_{\mathrm{gal}}(\vb*{x}_{\mathtt{s}})^\nu}$.
-Moreover, we observe that the pre-reconstruction large void-galaxy correlation has a larger $\abs{\SNR}$ than even the galaxy-galaxy correlation, which is the current standard for BAO measurements.
+We find fitting formulae to describe the void sample selection criteria as a density-dependent threshold radius $R_c(n_{\mathrm{gal}};\gamma,\nu)=\gamma n_{\mathrm{gal}}^\nu$.
+We studied auto and cross correlations with either small or large spheres.
+The BAO significance from the auto correlations of large spheres -- under-dense regions that are typically referred to as cosmic voids -- is found to be sensitive to the tracer density.
+The fit parameter $\nu$ is similar in pre- and post- reconstruction fits, while $\gamma$ varies.
+This suggests that to obtain the optimal radius cuts for different galaxy densities, one can fix the $\nu$ parameter and grid-search for an appropriate $\SNR$-maximising $\gamma$.
+Moreover, we observe that the cross correlation between galaxies and large voids has a larger $\abs{\SNR}$ than even the galaxy-galaxy correlation, which is the current standard for BAO measurements.